 Before the inspection we looked at all the information we had collected about the service.
 The service had sent us notifications about injuries and safeguarding investigations.
 A notification is information about important events which the service is required to tell us about by law.
 We looked at the provider information return (PIR).
 This is a form that asks the provider to give some key information about the service, what the service does well and improvements they plan to make.

 During our inspection we observed care and support provided to people.
-We spoke with five people using the service, one visiting relative and seven staff including the manager.
+We spoke with eight people using the service, two visiting relatives and seven staff including the registered manager and the deputy manager.